prmehta24/gpt-2-keyword-generation/README.md

 This is part of what I was working on during the second half of my time at the USC Interaction Lab for the USC Robotics and Autonomous Systems REU 2019.

 Based on @minimaxir's fantastic work.
+(Checkout his repo for more details)